 Louise Hay Shows The Way

 I chanced upon Louise Hay’s book, ‘You Can Heal Your Body‘, it had the answers to my questions.
 In that tiny book, she lists the root causes of nearly all illnesses.
 How our emotions and mental thoughts affect our bodies.
-It was the validation I needed to pursue on this path of healing.
+It was the validation I needed to pursue this path of healing.

 The book has a complete chart of the spine listing the emotions that cause misalignments in each spinal disc.
 And, according to my experiences, it is a fairly accurate diagnosis.
 Sexual abuse, lack of support, unable to express my feelings, feeling unsupported.
 I felt validated that adverse childhood experiences (ACEs) were the reasons for my scoliosis.